Coupling of plasmons to the two-magnon continuum in antiferromagnets: Plasmon dispersion and generated electric field

 \section{Plasmon dispersion and generated electric field}

 Here we reproduce for completeness the dispersion and generated electric field of plasmons, following \textcite{ferreiraQuantizationGraphenePlasmons2020}.
 We consider a 2DEG surrounded by a dielectric medium with dielectric constant $\epsilon$.
-The plasmon dispersion then becomes
+This gives the plasmon Hamiltonian as where plasmon dispersion is defined through

 Here, $D$ is the Drude weight, which for simplicity we take to be $D = e^2 E_F / (\pi\hbar^2)$, as is the case for graphene.
 The electric field can then be found as

 where

 is the mode length and